transferz/dev-assignment-be/README.md

 * Retrieve all airports with pagination and filtering on name and code
 * Retrieve the one airport by its id
 * Add a new airport with validation for fields and unique code and name
-* Add new passenger with validation for fields and unique name per flight
+* Add new passenger on a flight with validation for fields and unique name per flight
 * Get statistics info about some airport per some day:
   * number of arriving flights
   * number of departing flights
-* Get statistical data based on time buckets as a response:
+* Get statistical data based on the number of arriving and departing flights within certain time frames:
-  * request has non-empty start date time as a parameter
+  * request has non-empty `start date time` as a parameter
-  * request has non-empty end date time as a parameters
+  * request has non-empty `end date time` as a parameter
-  * request has `time bucket` length (in minutes), by default it is 20 minutes
-    * value should not be less than 5 minutes
+  * request has `time bucket` length (in minutes) as a parameter, with a default of 20 and no less than 5 minutes
   * result data should have structure similar to table with two columns:
     * 1st column is date and time of time-bucket
     * 2nd column is amount of flights in this time bucket
-  * please do not forget to validate input parameters
   * if some time bucket has no flights then this item can be skipped or 0/null flights can be shown (as you wish)
-  * it will be great to get this result directly from database with SQL query without additional business logic
+  * preferably this result will be obtained directly from the database without additional business logic
   * example of response with time bucket size as 10 minutes:
+    * ```
-    * 2023-11-16 10:00 | 14
+      2023-11-16 10:00 | 14
-    * 2023-11-16 10:10 | 8
+      2023-11-16 10:10 | 8
-    * 2023-11-16 10:20 | 24
+      2023-11-16 10:20 | 24
-    * 2023-11-16 10:30 | 1
+      2023-11-16 10:30 | 1
+      ```
   * example of JSON for this response (structure of JSON can differ)
     * ```
       [